KacperKoow/OrangeSky/README.md

 };
 ```

-Run the following command to install all necessary dependencies:
+Run the following command to install all necessary dependencies:\
-$ npm install
+`npm install`
-After the installation is complete, start the development server by running:
+After the installation is complete, start the development server by running:\
-$ npm start
+`npm start`

 ## Technologies

 Project is created with:

-- Angular version: 18.2.11\_
+- Angular version: 18.2.11
-- RxJS version: 7.5.0\_
+- RxJS version: 7.5.0
-- TypeScript version: 4.8.4\_
+- TypeScript version: 4.8.4
 - Node.js version: 16.9.1
-- npm version: 7.24.0\_
+- npm version: 7.24.0

 ## How it works